What Are the Different Types of Mesothelioma Cells?

 • Deciduoid: Extremely rare and most often found in young women with peritoneal mesothelioma.

 • Heterologous: Tumors of heterologous cell types contain bodily tissues different from those in which they form.
-Only a handful of cases exist in the medical literature.
+Only a handful of cases exist in medical literature.

 • Lymphohistiocytoid: A subtype of sarcomatoid, lymphohistiocytoid mesothelioma mimics inflammatory or immune system tissue and may be confused with benign conditions.